Affiliate links on Android Authority may earn us a commission. Learn more.

 - 5G: All Pixel 7 Pro models support 5G networking, but not all Pixel 7 Pros are created equal.
 US models will run on both mmWave and sub-6GHz networks, while other regions such as the UK and the rest of Europe have variants that are limited to sub-6GHz bands only.
 This isn’t a big deal unless you’re looking to travel to the States, and even then mmWave coverage is fairly sparse and restricted to select networks.

 - Updates: Five years of “Pixel Updates” might sound like a vague claim, but it’s one of the best promises around — just not the best.
 What you get is five years of security patches with three years of full Android version updates (Pixel feature drops included).
-Google might not have the advantage over Samsung with its four years of version updates, but the Pixel 7 Pro does ship with Android 13, while most Galaxy devices are arriving with Android 12 out of the box.
-Even so, it continues to be a baffling situation that the company behind Android itself doesn’t have the very best Android update policy.
+Google might not have the advantage here over Samsung with its four years of version updates, but the Pixel 7 Pro does ship with Android 13 with Android 14 now available.
+So far, we’ve received up to the October security patch and Pixel feature drop.

 Google Pixel 7 Pro specs